MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntstrsafe/nf-ntstrsafe-rtlstringcchcopyexa.md

   <tr>
     <td><b>STRSAFE_FILL_ON_FAILURE </b></td>
     <td>
-      If set and the function fails, the low byte of <i>dwFlags</i> is used to fill the entire destination buffer, and the buffer is null-terminated.
+      If this flag is set and the function fails, the low byte of <i>dwFlags</i> is used to fill the entire destination buffer, and the buffer is null-terminated.
 This operation overwrites any preexisting buffer contents.
     </td>
   </tr>
   <tr>
     <td><b>STRSAFE_NULL_ON_FAILURE </b></td>
     <td>
-      If set and the function fails, the destination buffer is set to an empty string (TEXT("")).
+      If this flag is set and the function fails, the destination buffer is set to an empty string (TEXT("")).
 This operation overwrites any preexisting buffer contents.
     </td>
   </tr>
   <tr>
     <td><b>STRSAFE_NO_TRUNCATION </b></td>
     <td>
-      <p>If set and the function returns STATUS_BUFFER_OVERFLOW:</p>
+      <p>If this flag is set and the function returns STATUS_BUFFER_OVERFLOW:</p>
       <ul>
         <li>If <b>STRSAFE_FILL_ON_FAILURE</b> is also specified, <b>STRSAFE_NO_TRUNCATION</b> fills the destination
           buffer accordingly.</li>